 * You will likely be ok but its best to bring along a dry bag for your valuables incase it gets a bit choppy as the waves do sometimes come over the side!

 How to get to Coron on the El Nido to Coron ferry: Did we Cover All Your Questions?

-Which way did you find easiest and have you taken the El Nido to Coron ferry?
+Which way did you find Easiest If You’ve taken the El Nido to Coron ferry?

 Hey, you’ve got your Travel Insurance sorted haven’t you?